Photo Courtesy of Bahamas Ministry of Tourism

 Major airlines connect the United States with the Bahamas, and if you plan to stay in Nassau, Paradise island, or Freeport, your journey is a simple one.
 If you plan on reaching one of the Out Islands, options are more varied—and more exciting.
 You can charter a plane or speedboat, or secure passage on a mail or delivery ship, like an adventurer of old.
 More than a dozen Bahamian islands are served by U.S. airlines and Bahamasair; reaching the Exumas, Eleuthera, and the Abacos is a straightforward affair.
 Car rental isn't a necessity in the Bahamas; both Nassau and Freeport have solid taxi and transportation networks, while many of the roads on the Out Islands are in such poor condition that driving isn't worth the effort.
 Car rental is also exceptionally expensive, even by Caribbean standards.
 One exception is Grand Bahama Island; driving here is simple and straightforward.
 Remember that in the Bahamas you drive on the left.
 Hitching a ride on one of the 19 “Post Office Navy” ships isn't as common as it once was, though all 30 inhabited Bahamian islands are still serviced.
 Boats leave from Potter's Cay and Prince George Wharf each morning, with voyages that can last from 5 to 12 hours, depending on your final destination.
 Prices are cheap, but accommodations are sometimes rough (depending on the boat).
 Conversely, seeing the islands by charter boat is a remarkable experience, and comes with a remarkable price tag.
 Charter companies operate on all of the major islands.

 The culture of the Bahamas is characterized by African, Caribbean, European, and American influences, while the Out Islands have developed their own traditions, folklore, and arts.
-Music is generally considered one of the nation’s most important cultural exports, with acts like the Baha Men and Ronnie Butler enjoying immense global appeal.
+Music is generally considered one of the nation’s most important cultural exports, with acts like the Baha Men enjoying global appeal.
 The traditional music scene, including local styles like rake and scrape, soca, and the ever-popular calypso, serve as a wonderful introduction to Bahamian culture.
 The Bahamas have more churches per capita than any other nation on earth, and religious capital is important.
 Folklore and oral traditions have enjoyed something of a revival in recent years, while the islands have long been known for tremendous arts and crafts.

 There’s such a thing as too much sun and surf (especially if you forgot your sunblock), even in an island paradise like the Bahamas.
 Fortunately, there’s plenty to enjoy on solid ground.
 The islands have a history of hosting tremendous Caribbean carnivals that last for a month and take over city streets.
 The best known is the Junkanoo celebration on Boxing Day, a celebration of folk art with roots that date back to the 16th century.
 The largest Junkanoo street festival takes place annually in Nassau.
 The Fox Hill Day Freedom Festival is held on the second weekend in August and includes the important Emancipation Day Memorial Service.
 The three-day Andros Crab Festival runs the first week of June at Fresh Creek, while the Bahamas International Film Festival is held every December.
 The Eleuthera Pineapple Festival, first held in Gregory Town in 1988, now welcomes more than 5,000 visitors to the islands during the first week of June.
 The Coconut Festival is held around the same time.